cdcattaneo/cdcattaneo.github.io/index.md

 I studied Computer Engineering and Computer Science at [Northeastern](https://huntnewsnu.com/74975/campus/northeastern-undergraduate-applications-surge-breaking-record-2024/#:~:text=According%20to%20NGN%2C%20the%20number,is%20also%20expected%20to%20drop.), where I started the Bodybuilding Club.
 You can check out my bodybuilding [here](https://www.instagram.com/zorbbrah/).

-I also enjoy building websites in my spare time:
+I also enjoy building websites in my spare time, like this one [Biomedical Industry](https://www.ais-imaging.com/)
-1. I made these shirts for me and my Bodybuilding Club friends to wear as jokes to the gym: [Ironic T-Shirts](https://vril.shop/)
-2. Here is a contracting job I did for a liquor store on Mass Ave: [Fine Wines & Spirits](https://deec90-17.myshopify.com/)
-3. I built this for a biomedical startup applying for a government grant: [Biomedical Industry](https://www.ais-imaging.com/)